xnohat/thereader/README.md

-# xnohat-tts
+# The Reader
-XNOHAT TTS based on Google TTS Unofficial API
+Author: XNOHAT

-This app need *ffmpeg* for transform audio file, so remember download latest stable version of ffmpeg and place in same folder with tts.php
+Ebook PDF and Epub voice reader by using TTS based on Google TTS Unofficial API